 - How much website traffic your press release produced

 You can get this data and more from your press release distribution service, usually via an analytics dashboard.
-However, if you need more help, you can use tools like Semrush, which can check how many backlinks your published press releases earned.
+However, if you need more help, use tools like Semrush, which checks how many backlinks your published press releases earned.

-Step 6: Share Your Story with Your Network
+6. Share Your Press Release With Your Network

 After your press release is published, one way to go the extra mile and boost its exposure further is to share your published press releases with your network on social media.
 This can be as simple as sharing the link to your published story on your Facebook and LinkedIn pages.
 You can also get creative and experiment with different content formats for different social platforms.

 For example, turn your press release into infographics to post on Instagram, or create videos for YouTube and TikTok.
-You can also share its links in your email newsletters.
+You can also share them in your email newsletters.

-Another option is to host your press release on your website, usually on a dedicated “Press” page alongside your brand’s press kit.
-This not only keeps your press release visible to the public but also increases your SEO—and your credibility to site visitors.
+Another option is to host your press release on your website on a dedicated “Press” page alongside your brand’s press kit.
+This not only keeps your press release visible to the public but also increases your SEO and credibility to site visitors.

 Frequently Asked Questions (FAQs)